What are checkpoints?

 Verify restoration

-Check that your workspace, databases, and AI context match the restored checkpoint state.
+Check that your workspace, database, and AI context match the restored checkpoint state.

 From Assistant tab